 In one of the Prefaces to the Eucharistic prayer when celebrating mass for the deceased, we read: "Lord, for your faithful people life is changed, not ended.
 When the body of our earthly dwelling lies in death we gain an everlasting dwelling place in heaven."
 These words always bring me great comfort.
 Realizing, even as I pray these words for others, that I have allowed myself to slip into sloppy thinking when I forget that life as we know it now, no matter how rich or satisfying, is temporary.
 This is not to say we should not enjoy life as it unfolds, but that it is important to remember that life on earth is fleeting.

 Regularly, when trying to console a grieving family I remind them that though we can no longer see our family and friends who have died, faith assures us that they are alive and with us in a way no longer limited by the constraints of the flesh.

-I often experience this simple truth when I think about my Dad.
-If I happen to be driving to Newark Airport in New Jersey, I wave as I pass Sealand, the place where he worked for many years.
+I often experience this simple truth when I think about and celebrate my Dad's life.
+If I happen to be driving to Newark Airport in New Jersey, I wave as I pass Sea Land, the container ship company where he worked for many years.
 A mail room worker, my dad traveled by public transportation most of his working life.
 Always grateful to have work, my father enjoyed his job and especially the people with whom he worked and the delight he felt touches me still.
 I know he is alive in Christ, and I believe I will see him again when my own life ends.